pydata/pandas-datareader/stable/_sources/see-also.rst.txt

 Barchart
 ========
-Barchart is a data provider covering a ride range of financial data.
+Barchart is a data provider covering a wide range of financial data.
 The `free API <https://www.barchart.com/ondemand/free-market-data-api>`__ provides up to two years of historical data.